-It may help to move your back in ways that hurt before the injection, to see if the pain is still there, but do not overdo it.
+It may help to move your upper and mid back in ways that hurt before the injection, to see if the pain is still there, but do not overdo it.
 Take it easy for the rest of the day.

-You may feel immediate pain relief and numbness in your back and leg for a period of time after the injection.
+You may feel immediate pain relief and numbness in your upper and mid back for a period of time after the injection.
 This may indicate the medication has reached the right spot.